RobBlackwell/ServiceRemotingDemo/README.md

-# Service Bus Remoring Demo
+# Service Bus Remoting Demo

 This is a really simple to understand example of remoting a service using Service Bus.
 Bare bones, easy to follow code.